 There is nothing set in stone as every bank is different.
 If you have never had any rental properties and you are going into commercial…No. If you have a few other single-family rentals or another commercial property then…yes.

-Have more Questions?
-Are you located in Washington State?
+Have more questions?
+Are you located in Washington, Oregon or Idaho?

 Contact Paul Long